Certora/Documentation/docs/prover/checking/sanity.md

       2. Disjunction always true: `assert(q)`

-          If this passes then the assertion is a tautology since the second expression is always true.
+          If this passes then the assertion is a tautology since the second expression of the disjunction is always true.

             ```cvl
               rule sanityDisjunction2{